-That’s exactly what a well built website tries to AVOID.
+This is a website myth and it’s exactly what a well built website tries to AVOID.

 Whether the action is to schedule a consultation, sign up for a newsletter, or download a free asset, a well-built site will encourage the website visitor to dive in and take that next step.
 (See an example of effective call to action buttons on this client website!)

 It can look attractive at the same time – sure.
 But attractive isn’t the point.

 TRUTH: Your website is a tool that should lead people to take ACTION.

 Website Myth #2: Once Your Site Is Built You Can Forget All About It

 While it’s true that the initial work that it takes to create and establish your site is a one-time effort, even after it is built, your website will still require some degree of care.